Content marketing has arguably become the biggest buzzword in the marketing industry today.

 There are ways for you to scale your lead generation through blogging as well.

-So if someone is browsing online and searching for more information about organic wine, how it works, and the effect it has on their body, this post can pop up.
-People can navigate to this website even if they never heard of Vinebox.
+So if someone is browsing online and searching for more information about specific gear, recommendations, and travel tips, these posts can pop up.
+People can navigate to this website even if they never heard of REI.

 As an ecommerce shop, you’re competing with dozens, hundreds, or even thousands of other brands across the web.
 You can’t rely on all of your customers going directly to your site to buy.

-While this page serves as an informational guide on organic wine, it’s also designed for conversions.
+While this page serves as an informational resource on various activities, it’s also designed for conversions.